-Project Output Indicators Base eline Targe t Current status • Value Year 2021 2022 2023 4.1.
-Number of priority business solutions identified for plastic recycling and alternatives Measured by number (cumulative) 0 2020 3 Result: 4 5 Result: 4 5 2 plastic recycling reports were produced.
-They contain an analysis of be practices and large-scale recycling technologies adopted in other ASEAN countries, and highlights opportunities for Cambodia to improve plastic waste processing capacity.
-A set of priority business models has been identified as possible options for piloting and testing plastic circularity: Plastic waste collection for recycling through the engagement of the informal waste sector in PNH Draft design Extended Producer Responsibility (EPR) pilot finalized in March 2022.
-Initiated procurement process for the engagement of EPR pilot project implementer in Phnom Penh.
-Promoting plastic circularity with reverse vending machines Reducing plastic waste with refilling services for hospitality sector Development of a "Hotel Manual" for the dissemination of best practices for the adoption of circular economy measures to reduce plastic waste generation in the hospitality sector.
-The Hotel Manual draft was finalized in March 2022.
-Turn non-recyclable plastic into energy with TONTOTON in SHV Implementation of an awareness raising and educational campaign aiming at increasing awareness on plastic crises and promoting collection for recycling of plastic waste.
-The campaign was implemented between January and March 2022 and targeted three villages.
-4.2.
-Number of plastic recycling and alternative innovations that ensure inclusion of women and vulnerable groups supported and tested for replication Measured by number (cumulative and gender disaggregated) 0 2020 2 3 4 The Sustainable E-Commerce Innovation Challenge on Alternatives thus fa has selected the winner businesses and UNDP is currently undergoing due diligence processes for the finalization and approval of partnership with them.
+PROJECT OUTPUT 4: Priority business models for plastic recycling and alternatives supported and tested Project Output Indicators Base lino Target Current status Value Year 2021 2022 2023 4.1.
+Number of priority business solutions identified for plastic recycling and alternatives Measured by number (cumulative) 0 2020 3 Result: 4 5 Result: 4 5 A draft plastic recycling report was produced which analyses best practices and large-scale recycling technologies adopted in other ASEAN countries, and highlights opportunities for Cambodia to improve plastic recycling capacity.
+A set of priority business models has been identified as possible options for piloting and testing plastic circularity: Plastic waste collection for recycling through the engagement of the informal waste sector in PNH Promoting plastic circularity with reverse vending machines Reducing plastic waste with refilling services for hospitality sector Turn non-recyclable plastic into energy with TONTOTON in SHV 4.2.
+Number of plastic recycling and alternative innovations that ensure inclusion of women and vulnerable groups supported and tested for replication Measured by number (cumulative and gender disaggregated) 0 2020 2 3 4 The Sustainable E-Commerce Innovation Challenge on Alternatives has selected the winner businesses and UNDP. . ,. • delivery exceeds plan PROJECT OUTPUT 5: Best pract e with plan delivery below plan Project Output Indicators aseline Targe at a Current status Val 22 2 5.1.
+Number of gender sensitive communication materials disseminated on the project be practice to increase local knowledge sharing Measured by number (per year) a) Project report b) Project brief c) Social media posts d) Newspaper articles o st 202 20 a) 1 b) 1 c) 3 d) 1 Resu a) 1 b) 1 c) 130 d) 23 a) 0 b) 0 6 c) 3 a) b) c) d) ult: 1 • 34 Contents were posted on MoE, UNDP and the project social media platforms.
+3 • A project brochure was developed

-delivery exceeds plan delivery in line w ith plan delivery below plan PROJECT OUTPUT 5: Best practices disseminated and shared Project Output Indicators Base Target Current status Value Year 2021 2022 2023 5.1.
-Number of gender sensitive communication materials disseminated on the project best practice to increase local knowledge sharing Measured by number (per year) a) Project report b) Project brief c) Social media posts d) Newspaper articles 0 2020 a) 1 b) 1 c) 3 d) 1 Result: a) 1 b) 1 c) 136 d) 23 a) 1 b) 0 c) 3 d) 1 Result: a) 0 b) 0 c) 34 d) 0 a) 1 b) 1 c) 3 d) 1 34 contents were posted on MoE, UNDP and the project social media platforms.
 5.2.
-Number of events organized and/or attended to disseminate project achievements and increase international knowledge sharing Measured by number (per year) and number of participants (gender disaggregated) 0 2020 1 Result: 10 2 Result: 1 1 Organization of the 3rd Project Executive Board (PEB) meeting on 27 January to update the Board members about project progress made in 2021 and propose new work plan for 2022-2023. disaggregated) Adelivery exceeds plan Adelivery in line with plan Adelivery below plan
+Number of events organized and/or attended to disseminate project achievements and increase international knowledge sharing Measured by number (per year) and number of participants (gender disaggregated) 0 2020 1 Result: 10 2 Result: 1 1 Organization of the 3rd Project Executive Board (PEB) meeting on 27 January to update the Board members about project progress made in 2021 and propose new work plan for 2022-2023.
+Image: Matrix delivery exceeds plan Image: Matrix delivery in line with plan Image: Matrix delivery below plan ivery below plan